In the beginning....

 In August 1923, three digit spurs were introduced to Virginia.
 In the process, Virginia went through its first mass renumbering.
 Routes 1-8 became 31-38.
 Route 9 was split into 29, 30, and 39.
 Routes 40 and 41 were also created as main through-type routes.
 The assignment of 3 digit numbers in this system was very structured.
 The third digit was the nth spur off route (first two digits) x.
 For example VA 332 was spur 2 off VA 33.
 In my opinion this numbering strategy is what caused the single digit routes to go away, as VA 108 would be a spur off either VA 1 or VA 10, thus leaving fewer spur numbers available if VA 1 and VA 10 remained active.

 Throughout the mid-1920’s, the system steadily increased its mileage and its coverage of Virginia.
 VA 10 ran out of spurs, yet more routes that connected only to VA 10 were created.
 Also, what happens when a route connected only to another 3-digit route?
 What to do?
 Make 4-digit routes!
-There were five 4-digit routes that I am aware of, starting with VA 1141 in 1923.
+There were six 4-digit routes that I am aware of, starting with VA 1141 in 1923.
 It was the first spur off VA 114 (the system was really strict – numbers 118 and 119 were still available, but 1141 didn’t touch 11, so no proximity points like the systems in NC and SC were doing).
-Shortly after, there was 1010, 1011, and 1012.
+Shortly after, there was 1010, 1011, 1012 and 1013.
 VA 100 (there were no 3 digit routes ending in 0) was not used for some reason that I do not understand before going to 4-digit routes.
 Lastly, we had VA 3111 as a short spur to Hanover.
 These were the first 4-digit primary routes in the country.

 1927 brought the US Highway System.
 Virginia assigned these routes on the major highways through the Commonwealth.
 Virginia did not drop its multiplexes nor its coincidental state route numbers from the system at this time.